DCP — Dynamic Cone Penetrometer

-- The Dynamic Cone Penetrometer is very useful for the testing of soil compaction and testing of soil strength attributes of penetrability.
+- The Dynamic Cone Penetrometer is essential for the testing of soil compaction and testing of soil strength and shear strength of soil.

 - The DCP test is used on-site for soil density tests; no samples need to be taken to a laboratory

-- The Dynamic Cone Penetrometer finds its application in geotechnical investigations to obtain information on the physical properties of soil and rock around a site to design earthworks and foundations for proposed structures and for repair of distress to earthworks and structures caused by subsurface conditions.
+- The Dynamic Cone Penetrometer is for geotechnical investigations to obtain information on the physical properties of soil and rock around a site.

 - The DCP test is used to measure the resistivity of soils or backfill materials required for underground transmission lines, oil and gas pipelines.